malfattti/garden/Nation-state, transnationalism, and language.md

 - **Overview**
 	- **Language and the nation-state**
 		- since the 18th century: people's identity and worldview has been guided by the notion of a state with jurisdiction over a particular territory and its citizens
+			- citizens of the emerging sovereign states saw themselves as equal in many respects
 			-